ahadpaksoy/week_2/README.md

-# Polkadot Rust Bootcamp - Week 2
+# Polkadot Substrate Development Bootcamp - Week 2
 Create a simple calculator using enums and pattern matching.

 ---